codacy/docs/docs/repositories/issues.md

 -   **Disable the code pattern** that detected the issue.

-    Codacy will stop using that pattern in the next analysis of your repository, so be sure that you're no longer interested in identifying similar issues.
+    Codacy will stop using that pattern after the next analysis of your repository, so be sure that you're no longer interested in identifying similar issues.
 To re-enable patterns use the [Code patterns page](../repositories-configure/code-patterns.md).

     !!! note
         If you're using a [custom configuration file](../repositories-configure/code-patterns.md#using-your-own-tool-configuration-files), you must manage patterns manually on your configuration file.